 So we made an unusual game-time decision and took the Hogwarts Express to Diagon Alley.
 A little early for park hopping, perhaps, but at least Gringott's was open.
 We were able to get in a ride there with minimal wait, then wandered about Diagon Alley a bit, which in addition to being richly themed is at least partially covered.
 Pat and I enjoyed Knockturn Alley's little bit of ambiance especially.

 We took the Hogwarts Express back to Hogsmeade, then ducked into The Three Broomsticks for an early lunch.
 It was already absolutely packed, but the cast members were keeping the place in ship-shape, actively seating and busing and just generally achieving a turnover any restaurant manager would envy.
-We both got turkey leg meals; more on this in a later food post.
+We both got turkey leg meals, which were fine.

 It's hard to tell since I've only done it the one time, but Hagrid's Magical Skrewt-Viewing Train might be my favorite Harry Potter ride.
 The launches were super fun, and the show elements really elevated the whole experience, driving home that there was a story along with the thrills.
 And who doesn't love unicorns?!
 Mind you, it could stand to be a little longer, and it could CERTAINLY do with being open for longer hours, but I'd love to ride it again someday.